yousif-alnaimi/JaffaCakesClassifier/README.md

-With regard to the Jaffa Cake data selection, manual methods were applied, so these recipes were the most accurate of the dataset, however the small sample size of 12 was an issue, and only 11 if you discount recipe 11 (as should be done since it is outside the training space).
+With regard to the Jaffa Cake data selection, manual methods were applied, so these recipes were the most accurate of the dataset, however the small sample size of 12 was an issue, and only 11 if you discount recipe 11 (as should be done since it is outside the training space, and as was done in the poster).
 While some of these recipes break the rules established in the automatic scraper, like having less than 50g of sugar or flour, this was irrelevant in the end due to the step which made the ingredients into proportions of the whole recipe.
 This step was implemented in the scraped data in an attempt to reduce false detections, as there was a chance a unit was missed and the multiplier defaulted to 1, vastly skewing the recipe.

 The graphing step was fairly successful, as it helped to visualise a large number of features in two dimensions, and